Dancing in the Street

-"Dancing in the Street" is a song written by Marvin Gaye, William "Mickey" Stevenson and Ivy Jo Hunter.
-It first became popular in 1964 when recorded by Martha Reeves & The Vandellas whose version reached No. 2 on the Billboard Hot 100 chart and peaked at No. 4 in the UK Singles Chart.
+"Dancing in the Street" is a song written by Marvin Gaye, William Stevenson, and Ivy Jo Hunter for Martha and the Vandellas in 1964, whose version reached No. 2 on the Billboard Hot 100 chart for two weeks, behind "Do Wah Diddy Diddy" by Manfred Mann.
+It also peaked at No. 4 on the UK Singles Chart following a rerelease in 1969.
 It is one of Motown's signature songs and is the group's premier signature song.

-A 1966 cover by the Mamas & the Papas was a minor hit on the Hot 100 reaching No. 73.
+A 1966 cover by the Mamas & the Papas was a minor hit on the Hot 100, reaching No. 73.
 In 1982, the rock group Van Halen took their cover of "Dancing in the Street" to No. 38 on the Hot 100 chart and No. 15 in Canada on the RPM chart.
 A 1985 duet cover by David Bowie and Mick Jagger charted at No. 1 in the UK and reached No. 7 in the US.
-The song has been covered by many other artists, including The Kinks, Tages, Black Oak Arkansas, Grateful Dead, Little Richard, Myra and Karen Carpenter.
+The song has been covered by many other artists, including the Kinks, Tages, Grateful Dead, Myra and Black Oak Arkansas.

-Martha Reeves & The Vandellas original version

 Background

-The original version of "Dancing in the Street" by Martha Reeves & The Vandellas was produced in 1964 by William "Mickey" Stevenson and released as a single on the Gordy Records label.
-The song was written by Stevenson, Ivy Jo Hunter, and Marvin Gaye.
-The song highlighted the concept of having a good time in whatever city the listener lived.
-The idea for dancing came to Stevenson from watching people on the streets of Detroit cool off in the summer in water from opened fire hydrants.
-They appeared to be dancing in the water.
-The song was conceived by Stevenson who was showing a rough draft of the lyrics to Gaye disguised as a ballad.
-When Gaye read the original lyrics, however, he said the song sounded more danceable.
-With Gaye and Stevenson collaborating, the duo composed the single with Kim Weston in mind to record the song.
-Weston passed on the song and when Martha Reeves came to Motown's Hitsville USA studios, the duo presented the song to Reeves.

 Reeves recounted that she initially regarded the song as too repetitive.
 Gaye and Stevenson agreed and including new Motown songwriter Ivy Jo Hunter added in musical composition.
 Martha Reeves remembered Marvin Gaye recorded the song first and sang it as though singing to a lover.
-Reeves, envisioning block parties and Mardi Gras, asked the producers to sing it her way.
+Reeves, envisioning block parties and Mardi Gras, asked the producers to let her sing it her way.
 The song was recorded in two takes.
 The song's writers made sure to include Detroit as one of the cities mentioned with the lyric: "Can't forget the Motor City".